A Lie algebra action on the Chow ring of the Hilbert scheme of points of a K3 surface: Introduction

 \subsection{Application to monodromy}

-Recall that the locus of Hilbert schemes of points of K3 surfaces form a divisor in the moduli space of irreducible holomorphic symplectic varieties.
-In particular, for $n \geq 2$ the monodromy group of $X = \Hilb^n(S)$ is strictly larger than the monodromy group of the underlying K3 surface $S$.
+Recall that the locus of Hilbert schemes of points of K3 surfaces is of codimension $1$ in the moduli space of irreducible holomorphic symplectic varieties.
+In particular, for all $n \geq 2$ the monodromy group of $X = \Hilb^n(S)$ is strictly larger than the monodromy group of the underlying K3 surface $S$.
 On the other hand the Nakajima operators define a basis of the cohomology of $\Hilb^n(S)$ which strongly depends on the Hilbert scheme structure.
 A basic question is how the monodromy group acts on this basis, and whether its action on cohomology can be written in terms of Nakajima operators.

 In Theorem~\ref{Thm2} we describe the action of the total Lie algebra $\Fg(X)$ on cohomology in terms of Nakajima operators.
 This leads to a formula for the monodromy action as follows.
 The degree zero part of the Lie algebra $\Fg_0(X)$ is isomorphic to $\so( H^2(X,\BQ) ) \oplus \BQ h$ where $H^2(X,\BQ)$ is endowed with the Beauville-Bogomolov quadratic form.
 Its action on $H^{\ast}(X)$ integrates to an action $\sigma : \SO( H^2(X,\BZ)) \to \End H^{\ast}(X,\BQ)$.
 By a result of Markman \cite{Markman2} the monodromy group of $X$ is